Skip to main content

 Temporal Alignment:

-• Forecast years align with intended modeling periods
+• Forecast years align with intended modelling periods

 • Profile represents_year values cover scenario requirements